Barley vs Quinoa: Which is Better? A Complete Comparison

 - Barley cooked in boiling water has a glycemic index of 28.

-- Red quinoa cooked in boiling water for 15 minutes has a glycemic index of 54.
+- Red and white quinoa cooked in boiling water for 15 minutes has a glycemic index of 54 and 50.

 If you have diabetes and are taking insulin or medication to lower blood sugar, you may want to exercise caution and consult with a physician since barley has a strong effect on blood sugar levels.